Oriel5819/cli-create-node-project/readme.txt

-# cli-create-node-ts-project
+# Create a node project with CLI

 This package is for generating a node project and adding models automatically through Command Line Interface.

-# Create a node project with CLI

 - To create a node project, use the command line "create-project" following by a project name and some options.